agorakit/documentation/docs/fr/development.md

 - Please discuss the bug or feature request in the issue queue first.
 - Check the licence (AGPL) to see if it fits your contribution model
-- Follow Laravel best practives
+- Follow Laravel best practices
-- We use unpoly js for spa like functionality, read a bit about it since it's not as popular as other options (think of it as turbolinks on steroids)
+- We use Unpoly js for spa like functionality, read a bit about it since it's not as popular as other options (think of it as turbolinks on steroids)
-- We use Bootstrap 5 flavored by tabler.io
+- We use Bootstrap flavored by tabler.io

 # Developement server